cffls/matic-docs/docs/develop/network-details/full-node.md

     sudo ln -nfs ~/.bor /var/lib/bor
     ```

-- Copy configurations in `node/bor/start.sh` to bor service file `/lib/systemd/system/bor.service`.
+- Copy configurations in `node/bor/start.sh` to bor configuration file `/var/lib/bor/config.toml`.
 Note that some
-  flags are renamed in the new CLI, you can find the documentation for new CLI [here](https://github.com/maticnetwork/bor/tree/master/docs/cli).
+  flags are renamed in the new CLI, you can find the documentation for new CLI [here](https://github.com/maticnetwork/bor/tree/master/docs/cli) and sample configuration file in [launch repository](https://github.com/maticnetwork/launch).

 ### Configure service files for bor and heimdall

-After successfully installing Bor and Heimdall, their service file could be found under `/lib/systemd/system`.
+After successfully installing Bor and Heimdall through [packages](#install-with-packages-recommended), their service file could be found under `/lib/systemd/system`, and bor's config
+file could be found under `/var/lib/bor/config.toml`.
 You will need to check and modify these files accordingly.

 - Make sure the chain is set correctly in `/lib/systemd/system/heimdalld.service` file.
 Open the file with following command `sudo vi /lib/systemd/system/heimdalld.service`

-    - In the service file, set `--chain` to `mainnet` or `mumbai` accordingly, example:
+    - In the service file, set `--chain` to `mainnet` or `mumbai` accordingly

-      ```
-          --chain=mumbai \
-      ```

-    - Remove `--bridge --all` for sentry node

-    - Set service user to a user with restricted permission, example:

-      ```
-      User=ubuntu
-      ```

   Save the changes in `/lib/systemd/system/heimdalld.service`.

-- Make sure the chain is set correctly in `/lib/systemd/system/bor.service` file.
-Open the file with following command `sudo vi /lib/systemd/system/bor.service`
+- Make sure the chain is set correctly in `/var/lib/bor/config.toml` file.
+Open the file with following command `sudo vi /var/lib/bor/config.toml`

-    - In the service file, set `--chain` to `mainnet` or `mumbai` accordingly, example:
+    - In the config file, set `chain` to `mainnet` or `mumbai` accordingly.

+    - To enable Archive mode you can optionally enable the following flags:

       ```
-          -chain=mumbai \
+      gcmode "archive"

+      [jsonrpc]
+        [jsonrpc.ws]
+          enabled = true
+          port = 8546
+          corsdomain = ["*"]
       ```

-    - Set service user to a user with restricted permission, example:

-      ```
-      User=ubuntu
-      ```

-    - To enable Archive mode you can optionally add the following flags:

-      ```
-          -gcmode 'archive' \
-          -ws -ws.port 8546 -ws.addr 0.0.0.0 -jsonrpc.corsdomain '*' \
-      ```

-  Save the changes in `/lib/systemd/system/bor.service`.
+  Save the changes in `/var/lib/bor/config.toml`.

 ## Start services